 Strengthening Personal Boundaries — Professionally & at Home

-Our relationships are significantly impacted by personal boundaries — our own and the boundaries of others.
+Our relationships are impacted by boundaries — our own and the boundaries of others.
+Learn to stay safe.

 Our ability to effectively manage our relationships may be in direct proportion to the integrity of our boundaries.
 That is, the balance between strength and permeability — not too rigid and yet strong enough to keep us “safe.”